reduxjs/redux/docs/FAQ.md

 ### Are there any larger, "real" Redux projects?

 The Redux "examples" folder has several sample projects of varying complexity, including a "real-world" example.
 While many companies are using Redux, most of their applications are proprietary and not available.
-A large number of Redux-related projects can be found on Github, such as [Stack Overflowund-Redux](https://github.com/andrewngu/sound-redux).
+A large number of Redux-related projects can be found on Github, such as [StackOverflowund-Redux](https://github.com/andrewngu/sound-redux).

 #### Further information
-**Documentation**:
+**Documentation**
 - [Introduction: Examples](introduction/Examples.md)

-**Discussions**:
+**Discussions**

 - [Reddit - Large open source react/redux projects?](https://www.reddit.com/r/reactjs/comments/496db2/large_open_source_reactredux_projects/)
 - [HN - Is there any huge web application built using Redux?](https://news.ycombinator.com/item?id=10710240)